 As a member of the Navajo Tribe, Taylor Barber ’22 was raised to take care of people, to take care of her family and to ensure that everyone in her community was taken care of and looked after before taking care of herself.
 It was that upbringing that planted a seed of caring and nurturing inside of her.

 But it wasn’t until Barber was an undergraduate at the University of Arizona when she realized her true calling.
-While studying astrophysics and aeronautics at the University of Arizona, with plans of working for NASA, Barber took an anatomy and physiology course which changed the trajectory of her career.
+While studying astrophysics and aeronautics at the University of Arizona, with plans of working for NASA, Barber took an anatomy and physiology course that changed the trajectory of her career.

 During her clinical experience for the course, Barber went to the university medical center, where she got the opportunity to look at ultrasounds, x-rays and MRIs, while getting a feel for anatomy.
 It was there, where her affinity for nursing was born and she wanted to grow that seed that was planted so long ago.